ProgrammersOfVilnius/gtimesheet/README.rst

 Features
 ========

-- Can remember already sent time logs.
+- Can remember already sent daily, weekly and monthly time reports.

+- Has integrated SMTP client for sending mails.

-- Can send all not yet sent time logs with one command (interactively)
+- Can send all not yet sent time logs with one command (interactively).
+Allows to edit report before sending, using your favorite text editor.

 - Can track overtime by specified working hours, with holiday support.